 A Dual Degree program with the Colleges of Human Medicine (MD/PhD), Osteopathic Medicine (DO/PhD) or Veterinary Medicine (DVM/PhD) is also available.

 Students typically complete all requirements for graduation from the Pharmacology & Toxicology Doctoral Program within 5 years, but must complete all requirements including defense of their dissertation within 8 years.
 A brief overview of course and research requirements is linked to below.
-More detailed information regarding program requirements is available in Practices and Procedures for the Ph.D.
-Program in Pharmacology & Toxicology.
+More detailed information regarding program requirements is available in the Pharmacology and Toxicology Handbook.

 During their first year, students participate in research rotations through the BMS Gateway.
 Student are required to complete three research rotations in which each student works in the laboratory of a potential faculty dissertation advisor.
 During the period of research rotations, emphasis is placed on active participation in laboratory work, intellectual engagement in the research project and field of study and demonstration of potential for a research career in pharmacology and/or toxicology.